Kexin-Wei/logseq_notes/pages/PTE.md

 			- Sequence doesn't matter
 			- Add extra words
 				- go goes market markets everyday every day eat eats mango a the an
-				- singular, plural, v1, v2, vs, a, an the
+				- singular, plural, v1, v2, vs, a, an, the, the
 			- Add extra spellings if not sure
 			- Capital or small letter doesn't matter
 			- Full stop or comma no marks